Prometheus-X-association/lomct/docs/design-document.md

 - install a LRS

-- install LOMCT browser extension (available on Chrome first)
+- install LOMCT browser extension (available on Chrome first) **Configuration**

+- Enter the URL(s) of the LRS in the LOMCT settings.
-- enter LRS url and user credential in LOMCT settings
+- Enter the user credentials in the LOMCT settings.

 ## Error scenarios defined